-A beginner’s guide to popups
+A beginner’s guide to website popups

 So you’ve decided it’s time to add a popup to your Shopify store.